-- Corporate debt securities, CDOs and CLOs and private equity securities, using a market approach valuation technique.
-A significant increase (decrease) in the price of the corporate debt securities, CDOs and CLOs or private equity securities would result in a significantly higher (lower) fair value measurement - Loans and other receivables and other secured financings using scenario analysis.
+- Non-exchange-traded securities and private equity securities, using a market approach valuation technique.
+A significant increase (decrease) in the price of the non-exchange-traded securities or private equity securities would result in a significantly higher (lower) fair value measurement. - Loans and other receivables and other secured financings using scenario analysis.
 A significant increase (decrease) in the possible recovery rates of the cash flow outcomes underlying the investment would result in a significantly higher (lower) fair value measurement for the financial instrument. - CDOs and CLOs and other ABS using a discounted cash flow valuation technique.
 A significant increase (decrease) in isolation in the constant default rate, loss severity or cumulative loss rate would result in a significantly lower (higher) fair value measurement.
 The impact of changes in the constant prepayment rate and duration would have differing impacts depending on the capital structure and type of security.
 A significant increase (decrease) in the discount rate/security yield would result in a significantly lower (higher) fair value measurement.